 “Art is noble through being useless.”
 So said cultural historian Jacque Barzun, in a series of lectures delivered at the National Gallery in Washington (later reprinted as “The Use and Abuse of Art“).
 Which begs the question, does its inversion also hold true: Art is useless through being noble.”

 I spent about 10 years after graduate school painting and being Mr. Mom while my wife toiled away as an attorney.
-Being immersed in so much domesticity naturally shaped my creative output.
-My art during this period was largely concerned with domestic life in all its manifestations, including being a caregiver to my two sons.
+Being immersed in so much domesticity shaped my creative output in ways I’m still discovering.
+My art during this period was largely concerned with family life in all its manifestations, including being a caregiver to my two sons.

 It was the best job I ever had in my life.

-Later we switched roles and I went back to work full time doing web-related design and IT work.
-Finding time to paint became an ongoing struggle but I still manage to make art, although at times it’s felt a little episodic.
-Of late, I’ve found myself working more and more in the studio, and it feels good.
+Later we switched roles and my sweet wife went back to graduate school and I went to work full time doing web design and, eventually, IT work in corporate America as a senior systems analyst.
+Finding time to paint became an ongoing struggle but I still managed to make art, although at times it was a little episodic.

 Art is ultimately about language: how we communicate, not just what we communicate.
 It’s what makes a grocery list different from a poem.